Tiiiger/QPyTorch/README.md

 single precision.
 Therefore, QPyTorch is not intended to be used to study the numerical behavior of different **accumulation** strategies.

+*Note*: QPyTorch, as of now, have a different rounding mode with PyTorch.
+QPyTorch does round-away-from-zero while PyTorch does round-to-nearest-even.
+This will create a discrepancy between the PyTorch half-precision tensor and QPyTorch's simulation of half-precision numbers.

 ## Installation

 requirements:

 - Python >= 3.6
 - PyTorch >= 1.0
+- GCC >= 4.9 on linux

 Install other requirements by:
 ```bash